 Meaning

-In the quote “Gold and silver, like other commodities, have an intrinsic value, which is not arbitrary, but is dependent on their scarcity, the quantity of labour bestowed in procuring them, and the value of the capital employed in the mines which produce them.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that the present moment deserves attention.
+The message behind “Gold and silver, like other commodities, have an intrinsic value, which is not arbitrary, but is dependent on their scarcity, the quantity of labour bestowed in procuring them, and the value of the capital employed in the mines which produce them.” revolves around life.
+It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.

 Theme